LethalCompanyCommunity/ModdingWiki/docs/user-guide/quest/beginners-guide.md

 ## Installation

 Currently the only recommended way to install mods is **QuestPatcher**.
 Download **QuestPatcher** from [Lauriethefish's GitHub](https://github.com/Lauriethefish/QuestPatcher/releases/latest).
-Select the **Assets** dropdown and download the .exe file named `QuestPatcher.exe`.
+Select the **Assets** dropdown and download the .exe file named `windows-installer.exe`.
 Double-click the executable to begin installing, and follow the instructions.

 > Note: If Windows alerts you that the file is unsafe/at risk, choose to keep/run anyway.
 This is a false-positive.